 Skip to 0 minutes and 50 seconds So automating the front end of the business provides an opportunity in the back end to make better decisions with the information gathered.
 It also enables the business model to align and evolve with IT investment.
 So we learned that ICT investments can deliver business value through automation and information, and business value in return can generate competitive advantage.
 It is critical for any investment, including IT investments, that it must fit with the organisation’s business model for it to generate business value.

 Are efficiency gains ALL that we can expect from ICT?

 This week we introduced the notion of competitive advantage and how it can be gained through investment in and implementation of information technology.

 Next week you will explore the competitive value of the information generated in more detail.
 We will dig deeper into the granular information derived from data analytics and see how it can be used to improve decision making and increase returns on ICT investment.

 Having already shared your highlights of the week, it’s now time to share what you are looking forward to the most next week.

-Remember the 3C philosophy in giving and receiving the feedback – ask curious, compassionate and constructive questions with others.
+Remember the 3C philosophy in giving and receiving the feedback – be curious, be constructive and be compassionate with others!

 © Deakin University